thephpleague/url/4.0/uri/properties.md

 echo $uri->getFragment();  //displays "title"
 ~~~

-#### Parts and components as objects
+#### Accessing URI parts and components as objects

-To access a specific URI part or component as an object you can use PHP"s magic method `__get` as follow.
+To access a specific URI part or component as an object you can use PHP's magic method `__get` as follow.

 ~~~php
 use League\Uri\Schemes\Ws as WsUri;